 Individuals with Special Needs

 We customize workshops, master classes, and performances to cater to all our participants needs.
-From persons on the autism spectrum to blind and deaf students, Parsons Dance has worked individuals with diverse abilities.
+From persons on the autism spectrum to blind and deaf students, Parsons Dance has worked with individuals with diverse abilities.
 Recently, the company presented its first autism-friendly performance in Danville, Kentucky, and continues to expand its outreach initiatives to make dance accessible to everyone.
 Please contact us directly to develop a customized program for your community.

 Question and Answer Sessions